-The Board assesses, with input from the CRCG&HR Committee, the need to fill potential vacancies whether arising through retirement or otherwise and whether qualified internal candidates are identified to fill such vacancies in these offices on an immediate and longer-term basis.
-During the year ended December 31, 2021 ("fiscal 2021"), an external search was conducted for the replacement of the Vice President & Chief Risk Officer.
+The Board assesses, with input from the CRCG&HR Committee, the need to fill vacancies whether arising through retirement or otherwise and whether qualified internal candidates are identified to fill such vacancies in these offices on an immediate and longer-term basis.
+During the year ended December 31, 2022 ("fiscal 2022"), an external search was conducted for the replacement of the Vice President, Human Resources.
+In 2023, the Board will be conducting a comprehensive search for the President & CEO's successor and has retained Caldwell Partners International to assist, in light of the incumbent's pending retirement.
 The Board meets periodically with members of the senior management team through their participation in meetings and presentations to the Board, at the annual strategic planning session and through informal meetings throughout the year.
 Such meetings provide the opportunity for Board members to get to know the senior management team of the Corporation and assess their executive leadership potential.
 Executive assessments are also performed and development opportunities are identified which together form part of the talent management process at the executive level.